valueflows/valueflows/README.md

 We wrote up a set of [principles](https://github.com/valueflows/valueflows/wiki/Principles-for-this-vocabulary) for what we are trying to do here.

-Some of the "children" have been separated out into their own repositories:
+Some of the "children" have been separated out into their own repositories to give them more attention:

 * [Agent Vocab](https://github.com/openvocab/agent)
 * [Exchange Vocab](https://github.com/valueflows/exchange)